 Marshall M. Fredericks Sculpture Museum

-Named after the prolific local artist himself, there are over 200 sculptures and bronze statues gracing these gorgeous grounds.
+Named after the prolific local artist Marshall M. Fredericks, over 200 sculptures and bronze statues grace the grounds.
 Heading here on a beautiful day is one of the best things to do in Saginaw!
-Fredericks is known for his monumental 75-year career creating figurative works, public memorials, fountains, portraits, and medals.
+Fredericks is known for his prolific 75-year career creating figurative works, public memorials, fountains, portraits, and medals.

-There is also the Main Exhibit Gallery and Sculptor’s Studio on-site, which showcases regional, national, and international artists.
+The Main Exhibit Gallery and Sculptor’s Studio is on-site, showcasing regional, national, and international artists.
 It’s located inside the Arbury Fine Art Center.
 The garden is masterfully manicured for a marvelous mosey.
 The best part is it’s totally free!

 - Address: Saginaw Valley State University, 7400 Bay Road, Saginaw (GPS)